New Zealand's fuel shortage hits more flights and petrol stations

-WELLINGTON, Sept 19 (Reuters) - New Zealand’s jet fuel shortage on Tuesday forced 28 flights to be cancelled, six of them international, with concerns the fuel crisis may spread after petrol stations in the country’s largest city Auckland cut high octane fuel for high-end cars.
+WELLINGTON (Reuters) - New Zealand’s jet fuel shortage on Tuesday forced 39 flights to be cancelled, 13 of them international, with concerns the fuel crisis may spread after fuel stations in the country’s largest city Auckland halted high-octane gasoline sales.

 The fuel shortage, caused by a damaged pipeline to Auckland Airport, has caused widespread disruption to air travel since the weekend and comes only days before Saturday’s national election with infrastructure shortages a hotly contested issues.